vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-medical-decision-making-capacity.md

 # Medical Decision-Making Capacity

-Chelsea Sprick, Neil Phillips, Jonathan Smith
+Laura Artim, reviewed by Jonathan Smith and Daniel Daunis

 ---

 ## Background

 - Capacity is a patient’s ability to make a specific medical decision at a specific point in time and can be assessed by any physician

+- Capacity is fluid and may change with the patient’s mental status and or medical state.
+A person may have capacity to make one decision and not another

-- Competency: “global decision-making capacity,” a legal determination made by a judge
+- Competency: “global decision-making capacity” or ability to make financial decisions, etc are legal determinations made by a judge

+## Evaluation

-## Four key components to assess medical decision-making capacity
+- Four key components

-1. Choice: patient must clearly indicate a consistent choice
+    - Consistent choice: patient must clearly indicate a consistent choice

         - “Have you decided whether to follow the recommendation for the treatment?”

         - “Can you tell me what your decision is?”

-2. Understand: Patient must grasp the fundamental meaning of the information communicated by the medical team
+    - Understand: Patient must grasp the fundamental meaning of the information communicated by the medical team

         - “Please tell me in your own words what you were told about:

         - The problem with (1) your health now and (2) the recommended treatment

         - The risks/benefits of (3) treatment, (4) alternative treatments and (5) no treatment”

-3. Appreciate: the medical condition and likely consequences of treatment options
+    - Appreciate: patient must appreciate the medical condition and likely consequences of treatment options

-- “What do you believe is wrong with your health now?”

         - “What is treatment likely to do for you?”

         - “What do you believe will happen if you’re not treated”

         - “Why do you think this treatment was recommended?”

-4. Reason: patient must rationally manipulate relevant information
+    - Manipulate: patient must rationally manipulate relevant information

         - “What makes the chosen option better than the alternative?”

         - “How did you decide to accept or reject the recommended treatment?”

+##Management

-If the patient does not have medical decision-making capacity:
+- If the patient does not have medical decision-making capacity:

     - Identify and remedy cause of impairment if possible (if decision is non-urgent)

     - Identify surrogate decision maker

-## Documenting medical decision-making capacity:
+- Documenting medical decision-making capacity:

     - Use a dot phrase .Capacity that lists the four components and document your thought process citing evidence from your interview